UW Medicine Compliance

 • The location and telephone number of the facility providing such treatment;

-• The name of a professional person on the staff of the facility providing treatment who is designated to discuss the minor’s need for inpatient treatment with the parent;
+• The name of a professional person on the staff of the facility providing treatment who is designated to discuss the minor’s need for inpatient treatment with the parent; and

-• The medical necessity for admission
+• The medical necessity for admission.

 iii.
 When a parent who has the authority to consent for a minor chooses to permit certain healthcare services to be confidential between healthcare professionals and the minor, the minor may make decisions concerning UW Medicine’s use and disclosure of the PHI related to the services.

 iv.
 When there is documentation that a court has terminated the parental rights of one or both parents, UW Medicine workforce members shall not release records to the parent who has lost parental rights.
 In the absence of such documentation, both parents are deemed to have equal rights and access.

 b.
 If the parent has the right to access the minor’s medical record, UW Medicine workforce members may release records to both custodial and non-custodial parents.